TULiberalArts/12.-Gender-Sexuality-and-Women-s-Studies/pages/next-stops.md

 ## Next Stops

-Gender, Sexuality and Women’s Studies students have secured internships and positions in many diverse fields, including government, media outlets, LGBTQ centers, advertising firms and crisis centers.
+Our students learn about the issues not only intellectually but also actively, through fieldwork and community internships.
+You'll graduate prepared for positions across many diverse fields.
+Our graduates enter professional schools in law, medicine and business, take graduate degrees in the humanities and social science, and pursue careers in health, counseling, teaching, and public advocacy.
+Recent graduates have gone on to positions in government, media outlets, LGBTQ centers, advertising firms and crisis centers.
 Whatever your professional interests, we'll help you get there.

 ## Make Your Declaration